Cherryl-A-Schneider/Christine-beauty-parlour/README.md

 This PWA is customized for Christine's Beauty Parlour to provide a professional, offline-capable, and installable experience for daily spa management.

-This PWA is customized for Christine's Beauty Parlour to provide a professional, offline-capable, and installable experience for daily spa management